-Each athlete shall go over or through the water and shall jump each hurdle.
+- Each athlete shall go over or through the water and shall jump each hurdle.
 Failure to do so will result in a disqualification.
-In addition on athlete shall be disqualified if he

-In addition, an athlete shall be disqualified, if he

-- (a) steps to the one side or other of the water jump, or - (b) trails his foot or leg below the horizontal plane of the top of any hurdle at the instant of clearance.

-Provided this Rule is observed, an athlete may go over each hurdle in any manner.
+In addition, an athlete shall be disqualified, if - (a) he steps to the one side or other of the water jump, or - (b) his foot or leg is, at the instant of clearance, beside the hurdle (on either side), below the horizontal plane of the top of any hurdle.Provided this Rule is observed, an athlete may go over each hurdle in any manner.